thesofproject/sof-docs/contribute/contribute_guidelines.rst

 The DCO text can either be manually added to your commit body, or you can add either ``-s`` or ``--signoff`` to your usual Git commit commands.
-If you forget to add the sign-off you can also amend a previous commit with the sign-off by running ``git commit --amend -s``.
-If you've pushed your changes to GitHub already you'll need to force push your branch after this with ``git push -f``.
+If you forget to add the sign-off, you can also amend a previous commit with the sign-off by running ``git commit --amend -s``.
+If you have already pushed your changes to GitHub, you will need to force push your branch after this with ``git push -f``.

 .. note::
    The name and email address of the account you use to submit your PR must